Eat a Healthy Workday Lunch With Salad In a Mason Jar

-When it comes to making healthy workday lunches, people who want to eat salads may find themselves facing an uphill battle.
+When it comes to making a healthy workday lunch, people who want to eat salads may find themselves facing an uphill battle.
 Making salads ahead of time is often a major headache.
-Even after you've compiled all the ingredients, you often must resign yourself to eating soggy greens that have spend hours doused with salad dressing.
+Even after you’ve compiled all the ingredients, you often must resign yourself to eating soggy greens that have spend hours doused with salad dressing.
 By contrast, you could buy pre-packaged salads – but we all know plastic setups such as these are hard on the environment.

 Luckily, a recent food preparation trend has opened our eyes to a new way of packing salads for on-the-go eating.
-Mason jars were once the territory of jams and sauces, but they've recently moved into the space of salads.
-For a sustainable, healthy working lunch, simply whip up a salad in a jar and carry it with you in your eco-friendly backpack.
+Mason jars were once the territory of jams and sauces, but they’ve recently moved into the space of salads.
+For a sustainable, healthy workday lunch, simply whip up a salad in a jar and carry it with you in your eco-friendly backpack.

 The concept behind mason jar salads

 When you pile your veggies in mason jars in an organised fashion, you can take them with you on the go, packing them in a reusable container for transport.
 By organising the veggies according to density and absorbency (which we’ll explain how to do below), you can prevent your dressing from intermingling with the rest of your jar’s contents and enjoy a healthy workday lunch.

 Is there a commercial market for salad vending machines?